aeons/finch/docs/cookbook.md

 }
 ```

-There are also cases when an endpoint returns either payload or empty response.
-While it's probably
+There are also cases when an endpoint returns either a payload or an empty response.
+While it's
-a better idea to use failures in order to explain the remote client why there is no payload in the
+probably a better idea to use failures in order to explain to the remote client why there is no payload
-response, it's totally possible to send empty ones instead.
+in the response, it's totally possible to send empty ones instead.

 ```scala
 import io.finch._